-Access to Recreation Opportunities - Pedestrian & Bike Facility Benefit - Induced Households without vehicle
+Access to Recreation Opportunities - Pedestrian & Bike Facility Benefit

 Knoxville has 92,471 working households.
 The 2021 American Community Survey SO802 that focuses on "Transportation to Work by Selected Characteristics."
 This data indicates that 3.3% or 3,051 households within the City of Knoxville do not have access to a vehicle for transportation.
 These households significantly benefit from active transportation investments to improve access to employment as well as recreation.
-Inside an area within 1.0 mile (1,600 meters) of the Reconnecting Knoxville multimodal connection projects, 6.8% of households do not have access to a vehicle.
-This project is generally located in an area that has twice the City of Knoxville rate for working households without a vehicle.
-Over half of our projects length is within Census Tract 68 which has a rate of 24.2% or over 7 times the rate across the City of Knoxville.

-This means that based on the population density found within 1.0 mile (1,600 meters) of the Reconnecting Knoxville project that 1,176 working households without a vehicle will gain readily available access to the recreation opportunities created by walking, and biking.
-It is assumed that 100% of these households will use the project on average 1 walking trip a day.
-It is also assumed that the Bike Commuter rate of 2.03% of these households will ride a bike.
+Inside an area within 1.0 mile (1,600 meters) of the Reconnecting Knoxville multimodal connection projects, 20.0% of households do not have access to a vehicle (see summary table below).
+This project is generally located in an area that has nearly 7 times the City of Knoxville rate for working households without a vehicle.
+The mobility aspect being a Bike Commuter is reflected in a separate benefit analysis for this population.
+However, the utilization of a Bike for commuting purposes will provide a means to enjoy the Reconnecting Knoxville project for recreation.
+This means that based on the population density found within 1.0 mile (1,600 meters) of the Reconnecting Knoxville project that 3,461 working households without a vehicle will gain readily available access to the recreation opportunities created by walking, and biking.
+It is assumed that 100% of these households will use the project on average 2 walking trips a day (6,923 trips) (see table below).
+It is also assumed that the Bike Commuter rate of 2.03% of these households will ride a bike 2 trips a day for recreation.
 Reconnecting Knoxville will be providing safe connectivity to critical destinations such as downtown, shopping, restaurants, Stadium, the Urban Wilderness, Community Events, and Festivals.